Islandora/documentation/docs/installation/docker/site-template/updating.md

     `docker compose up -d` or `make up`

 Once you have upgraded your images, you may need to perform extra steps for Solr and MariaDB, depending on whether these have new versions in the new images.
+If you are unsure, there is no harm in performing these extra steps even if they are not necessary.

 ### Solr